 This Wednesday July 6, 2021, Paris has become the only department in mainland France to display an incidence rate over 50 cases for 100,000 inhabitants.
 In one week, the French capital reported a 91% increase in case numbers.
 As for the Delta variant, it is now dominating cases reported.
 A defense council is to be held this Monday July 12, 2021 – according to government spokesman Gabriel Attal.

 The coronavirus epidemic has been sharply declining in Île-de-France.
-Yet, because of the Delta variant, now dominating in the area, Paris is experiencing a resurgence in Covid-19.
-The region moves above the alert threshold of 50 cases for 100,000 inhabitants, while Paris's incidence rate skyrockets and now exceeds 100 cases for 100,000 inhabitants.
+Yet, because of the Delta variant, now dominating in the area, Paris and Île-de-France have experienced a resurgence in Covid-19.
+The incidence rate is above 200 cases for 100,000 inhabitants in three departments, a decisive threshold likely to lead to new restrictions.
 [Read more]

 Covid: the Delta variant now dominating in Paris